Shreeramghimire/AI_Engineering/Keras.md

 - Static computation graph (in TF 1.x): You define the graph first, then run it.
 This made optimization easier but debugging harder.

+- Eager execution (TF 2.x): Now executes operations immediately, making it feel more like PyTorch.